ije/gokv/examples/session/README.md

 # `Session` Example

-This example shows how to use session storage at edge with gokv.
+This example shows how to use _session_ storage at edge with gokv.

-## Deno Server
+## Run the example

 ```
 GOKV_TOKEN=YOUR_TOKEN deno run --allow-net --allow-env server.tsx
 ```

 Try online: https://dash.deno.com/playground/gokv-session-example

-## node.js Server

-_WIP_